Management of the Hollandsch Diep and Put Cromstrijen Dredging Depot

 Disposers of dredged material can also make the pre-notification as well as the final notification of dredged material on this site.
 For this you must first register; after which you will be able to access the registration procedure (home page).
 You will then be informed by email of your pre-registration and / or acceptance or rejection.

 The Hollandsch Diep depot can be reached at +31 (0)6 573 473 56 (Harry Blokland) or +31 (0)6 2706 0115 (Haayo Spoelstra).
 If requested, you can also send an email to: firstname.lastname@example.org and/or email@example.com

 Film recordings Wild Port of Europe

 Wild Port of Europe - De Nieuwe Wildernis 2.0 will be a dramatized documentary about the unexpected richness, resilience and dynamics of nature in the largest and busiest transport and industrial area in Europe: the ports and industry in Port of Rotterdam and Port of Moerdijk.
 On the intersection between apparent opposites - industry and nature - the classic circle of life evolves here into the "Re-cycle" of life.
 This development is portrayed from the perspective of the animals that live in this area.
-The film is a co-production of EMS FILMS and Veldkijker and will be in theaters in 2021.
+The film is a co-production of EMS FILMS and Veldkijker and will be in theaters in spring 2022.
 Click on the link to go to the website: Wild Port of Europe (Dutch language)